Kriiif/Kriiif/README.md

 - 👋 Hi, I’m Fikri Firmansyah
 - 👀 I’m interested in Program language
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on some project
 - 📫 How to reach me dm's me on X @FKriiif

 <!---